-Above the line deductions are those deductions that are allowed from the total income of the individual to get the adjusted gross income of an individual tax filling and therefore reduces the tax payable by the individual.
-These deductions are itemized in Form 1040 (from line 23 to line 35) that is filled by US tax payers as per the guidelines of the IRS.
+Above the line deductions are those allowed from the individual’s total income to get the adjusted gross income of an individual tax filing and therefore reduce the tax payable by the individual.
+These deductions are itemized in Form 1040 (from line 23 to line 35) and filled by US taxpayers as per the guidelines of the Internal Revenue Service (IRS).

 #1 – Educator Expenses

-Under this head, the teachers can claim a standard deduction of $250 as a reimbursement of their expenses on school supplies and other related expenses.
+Under this head, the teachers can claim a standard deduction of $250 to reimburse their school supplies and other related expenses.
 Only the kindergarten teachers through 12th Grade working for 900 or more hours in a year can claim this deduction.

 #2 – Certain Business Expenses

-There was a deduction available for job-related traveling expenses but these are no longer available.
+A deduction was available for job-related traveling expenses, but these are no longer available.

+There is a double benefit to taxpayers in this case.
 The contribution made to any health saving plan is deductible expenses.
-There is a double benefit to taxpayers in this case.
-The contribution made should be from the pre-tax salary and also you get the deduction of this contribution in your tax return as well.
-The Health saving plan should be other than covered by the employer.
+The contribution made should be from the pre-tax salary, and you get the deduction of this contribution in your tax return.
+The Health savings plan should be other than covered by the employer.

 #4 – Moving Expenses

-The Military persons moving to another place due to change in the station can claim the moving expenses as above the line deductions in their return.
+The Military persons moving to another place due to a change in the station can claim the moving expenses as above-the-line deductions in their return.

 #5 – Deductions for Self-Employed

-For claiming the last deductions, there are two conditions to be taken care of.
-Firstly, your spouse is working where you both are covered under the employer’s health insurance plan and secondly, if you are working and covered under the employer’s insurance plan.
-If you are covered under any of the above two points, then you cannot claim the last deduction.
+For claiming the last deductions, two conditions must be taken care of.
+Firstly, your spouse is working where you both are covered under the employer’s health insurance plan, and secondly, if you are working and covered under the employer’s insurance plan.
+You cannot claim the last deduction if you are covered under any of the above two points.

 #6 – Penalty on Early Withdrawal of Savings